1and1/Troilus/README.md

 Troilus
 ======
 **Troilus** is a high level Cassandra Java client on the top of the [DataStax Java Driver for Apache Cassandra](https://github.com/datastax/java-driver).
 It supports synchronous programming and asynchronous programming.
-Troilus supports a Java8 interface as well as a Java7 interface (module troilus-core-java7)

 The main features of Troilus are
+* providing a Java8-based Interface as well as a Java7-based interface (module troilus-core-java7)
 * Supporting sync as well as async programming
 * [reactive streams](http://www.reactive-streams.org) support
 * (Entity) Bean-Mapping support for tables and user defined data types (incl. mapping support of generic artefacts such as Java8/Guava Optional and Guava ImmutableCollections)